remarkjs/remark-lint/doc/create-a-custom-rule.md

 ## Apply the rule on the Markdown file

-If you run `npm lint`, you should see the following message in the terminal:
+If you run `npm run lint`, you should see the following message in the terminal:

 ```sh
  5:1-5:30  warning  Invalid image file extentions.
 Please do not use gifs  no-gif-allowed  remark-lint